Frederica123/fun_projects/README.md

 # simple_but_useful_projects
-Simple but useful and funny
+Simple but useful and funny \n
 Make Life Easier